 The Russell Liquid Solid Separator™ is a compact and affordable solution to removing solid matter from wastewater streams.
 Designed as an efficient alternative to traditional liquid solid separators, this multi-purpose centrifugal separator has the ability to deal with soft and fibrous oversized solids, achieving high-capacity separation on fine meshes down to 20 microns.

 These compact units are capable of handling high flow-rates of liquids and slurries - up to 100,000 litres per hour – despite having a very small footprint.
 Therefore, they can be conveniently installed in an existing wastewater treatment process, ideal for facilities that require high-capacity filtration where investment into larger separation is not viable.
 The units are simple to operate, and quick and easy to strip down and clean by a single operator, significantly reducing downtime and labor costs.
 Furthermore, the Russell Liquid Solid Separator™ has been designed to run with lower power consumption than comparable units, further reducing running costs.

 Russell Finex has 85 years of experience in applying fine mesh separation technology to industrial applications.
-A range of innovative liquid solid separation equipment, wastewater screening machines and self-cleaning filtration technology is available to meet a variety of liquid and slurry applications including wastewater treatment.
+A range of innovative liquid solid separation equipment, wastewater screening equipment and self-cleaning filtration technology is available to meet a variety of liquid and slurry applications including wastewater treatment.
 To find out more, contact Russell Finex today.

 A centrifugal separator for continuous removal of solids from liquid slurries.